sablejs/sablejs/README.md

 ![windows ci](https://github.com/sablejs/sablejs/actions/workflows/win.yml/badge.svg)
 <a href="https://www.npmjs.com/package/sablejs"><img src="https://img.shields.io/npm/v/sablejs.svg?sanitize=true" alt="Version"></a>

+> 🎉 sablejs 2.0 will be opening all the code, please [click to learn more](https://github.com/sablejs/sablejs/issues/19) about our milestone goals.

 English | [简体中文](./README-zh_CN.md)

-> YoTest Captcha is strongly driven by sablejs, [click to learn more](http://fastyotest.com/)

-🏖️ The safer and faster ECMA5.1 interpreter written by JavaScript, it can be used:
+The safer and faster ECMA5.1 interpreter written by JavaScript, it can be used:

 1. Sandbox (like Figma Plugin Sandbox, but better and easier to use);
 2. Mini Program/Game JavaScript dynamic execution;